St. Lawrence University Travel Policy and Procedures

 There is a separate Medical/Business Travel policy that may apply depending on where travel is incurred.
 Please consult the Risk Management Department for more information. (ext.
 5913).

-If an employee’s car is damaged while traveling on business, depending on fault? the University may reimburse the employee for the deductible amount up to $350, depending on fault and circumstances.
-If an employee traveling on University business is involved in an accident which causes injury or property damage to a third party, the employee’s personal insurance will apply first, and, in a case by case basis, the University’s insurance may supplement.
+If an employee’s car is damaged while traveling on business, the University may reimburse the employee for their insurance deductible amount up to $350, depending on fault and circumstances.
+If an employee traveling on University business is involved in an accident which causes injury or property damage to a third party, the employee’s personal insurance will apply first, and, on a case by case basis, the University’s insurance may supplement.